 If you’re confident that your photos are going to look good in black and white, and you know you won’t want them in color, using a camera replacement app to take black and white photos right from the start can be a good option.

-We’ll take a look at a few camera replacement apps first, then move on to the best editing apps for creating black and white images.
+We’ll take a look at a few camera replacement apps first, then move on to the best editing apps and photoshop apps for creating black and white images.

 1. Provoke Camera